True Stories Behind 23 of the Most Iconic Photos in American History

 One last look at the World Trade Center

-September 11, 2001: The world looked on, first in disbelief, then in abject horror, as airplanes hit one of the World Trade Center towers, and then the other.
-Here, black smoke billows out of the doomed towers, mere moments before they crumbled to the ground, taking with them the lives of nearly 3,000 people.
-Even 17 years later, questions remain about what really happened that day.
+Sept.
+11, 2001: The world looked on, first in disbelief, then in abject horror, as airplanes hit the World Trade Center towers, one after the other.
+Here, black smoke billows out of the doomed towers, just moments before they crumbled to the ground, taking with them the lives of nearly 3,000 people.

 Emma Gonzalez, a survivor of the mass shooting at Marjory Stoneman Douglas High School in Parkland